conedevelopment/policy/README.md

 By default the package provides a `Gate.js` file, that will handle the policies.
 Use the `php artisan vendor:publish` command and choose the `Pine\Policy\PolicyServiceProvider` provider.
-After publishing you can find your fresh copy in the `resources/js/policies` folder.
+After publishing you can find your fresh copy in the `resources/js/policies` folder if you are using Laravel 5.7+.
+If your application is lower than 5.7, the JS will be published in the `resources/assets/js/policies`.

 ### Setting up the Gate.js